laravel/jetstream-docs/1.x/features/teams.md

 ### Authorization

 Of course, you will need a way to authorize that incoming requests initiated by a team member may actually be performed by that user.
 A user's team permissions may be inspected using the `hasTeamPermission` method available via the `Laravel\Jetstream\HasTeams` trait.
+There is never a need to inspect a user's role.
+You only need to inspect that the user has a given granular permission.
 Typically, you will execute calls to this method within your application's [authorization policies](https://laravel.com/docs/authorization):

 ```php
 if ($request->user()->hasTeamPermission($team, 'read')) {